168th Street station (New York City Subway): IRT Broadway–Seventh Avenue Line platforms

-The 168th Street station on the IRT Broadway–Seventh Avenue Line has two tracks and two side platforms, and is served by the 1 train at all times.
-It is one of three in the Fort George Mine Tunnel, along with the 181st Street and 191st Street stations to the north; the tunnel allows the Broadway–Seventh Avenue Line to travel under the high terrain of Washington Heights.
+The 168th Street station (sometimes announced on the trains as the Washington Heights-168th Street station) on the IRT Broadway–Seventh Avenue Line has two tracks and two side platforms, and is served by the 1 train at all times.
+The station is between 181st Street to the north and 157th Street to the south.
+It is one of three in the deep-level Fort George Mine Tunnel, along with the 181st Street and 191st Street stations to the north; the tunnel allows the Broadway–Seventh Avenue Line to travel under the high terrain of Washington Heights.
+Sources disagree on the station's depth, which has been variously cited as 99 ft, 100 ft, or 117 ft.
+The station was originally 320 ft long but was extended to fit 514 ft trains in 1948.

 Near the north end of the station, there are four elevators adjacent to the southbound platform, which lead to the fare control level.
 These elevators are accessed via a concourse several steps above the southbound platform.
 The lower sections of the concourse walls are clad with white tile, topped by a band of green tile, while the tops of the walls and the ceilings are made of concrete.
 Two footbridges with staircases connect the platforms.
+The elevators rise 76 ft to the upper mezzanine level, which connects with the IND platforms.
 A rear passageway at the lower mezzanine level allows passengers to board and alight on different sides of the elevator cabs.